google-deepmind/mujoco/doc/overview.rst

 Softness and slip
 ~~~~~~~~~~~~~~~~~

-As we will explain at length in the :doc:`computation` chapter, MuJoCo is based on a mathematical model of the physics
+As we will explain at length in the :doc:`computation/index` chapter, MuJoCo is based on a mathematical model of the
-of contact and other constraints.
-This model is inherently soft, in the sense that pushing harder against a constraint
+physics of contact and other constraints.
+This model is inherently soft, in the sense that pushing harder against a
-will always result in larger acceleration, and so the inverse dynamics can be uniquely defined.
-This is desirable
+constraint will always result in larger acceleration, and so the inverse dynamics can be uniquely defined.
+This is
-because it yields a convex optimization problem and enables analyses that rely on inverse dynamics, and furthermore,
+desirable because it yields a convex optimization problem and enables analyses that rely on inverse dynamics, and
-most contacts that we need to model in practice have some softness.
-However once we allow soft constraints, we are
+furthermore, most contacts that we need to model in practice have some softness.
+However once we allow soft constraints,
-effectively creating a new type of dynamics -- namely deformation dynamics -- and now we must specify how these dynamics
+we are effectively creating a new type of dynamics -- namely deformation dynamics -- and now we must specify how these
-behave.
+dynamics behave.
 This calls for elaborate parameterization of contacts and other constraints, involving the attributes
 :at:`solref` and :at:`solimp` that can be set per constraints and will be described later.

 An often confusing aspect of this soft model is that gradual contact slip cannot be avoided.
 Similarly, frictional